 Step 1 - Enable a Hotspot on the Host Phone

-Step 2 — Connect the Second Phone to the Hotspot
+Step 2 - Connect All Other Phones to the Hotspot

-On the second phone, go to Wi-Fi settings and connect to the hotspot you just created.
-Both phones are now on the same local network.
+On each receiver phone, go to Wi-Fi settings and connect to the hotspot you just created.
+All phones are now on the same local network.

 Step 3 - Open LekSync on the Host Phone

 Launch LekSync, tap Host, and tap Start Server.
-The app will show a hotspot IP address and wait for receivers to connect.
+The app will display the hotspot's IP address and wait for receivers to connect.

-Step 4 — Connect the Second Phone as a Receiver
+Step 4 - Connect Each Phone as a Receiver

-On the second phone, open LekSync, tap Receiver, and tap Scan / Connect.
-It will detect the host automatically.
+On each receiver phone, open LekSync, tap Receiver, and tap Scan / Connect.
+It will detect the Host automatically.
 Tap Connect.
+Repeat for all phones you want to add.

 Step 5 - Play Your Song

-Back on the host phone, open the music library, pick a song, and tap play.
-Both phones will now play the same audio in perfect sync.
-Adjust volume independently on each phone.
+Back on the host phone, open the music library and pick a song to play.
+All connected phones will now play the same audio in perfect sync.

-Method 2: LekSync Online (Friends in Different Locations)
+Method 2: LekSync Online (Phones in Different Locations)

-If the two phones are not in the same place — different rooms, different cities — use LekSync's online mode instead of a hotspot.
+If the phones are not in the same place - different rooms, different cities or spread across a venue - use LekSync's online mode instead of a hotspot.

 - On the host phone, open LekSync → Host → Online Room.

-- On the second phone, open LekSync → Receiver → Enter Room Code → enter the code.
+- On each receiver phone, open LekSync → Receiver → Enter Room Code → enter the code.

 - Host presses play.
-Both phones sync up within seconds.
+All phones sync up within seconds, no matter where they are located.

 Method 3: iPhone as Receiver (No App Download)

-If the second phone is an iPhone, no App Store download is needed.
-Follow steps 1–3 above on the Android host, then:
+If some of your receiver phones are iPhones, no App Store download is needed.
+Follow steps 1–3 above on the Android host then:

 - Go to leksync.in/receiver.